 Read on to learn more about the function and anatomy of the jejunum as well as the various conditions that can affect it.

-The contents of the stomach move down through the duodenum with help from pancreatic enzymes and bile produced by the liver before entering the jejunum.
+Before entering the jejunum, the contents of the stomach move down through the duodenum with help from pancreatic enzymes and bile produced by the liver.

 The jejunum makes up about two-fifths of the small intestine.
 The main function of the jejunum is absorption of important nutrients such as sugars, fatty acids, and amino acids.

-Peristalsis, the involuntary smooth muscle contractions that move nutrients through the digestive system, is vigorous and quick in the jejunum.
+Peristalsis, the involuntary contraction of smooth muscles that moves nutrients through the digestive system, is vigorous and quick in the jejunum.
 Nutrients absorbed by the jejunum enter the bloodstream, where they can then be distributed to the organs of the body.